elarabyelaidy19/Second-Brain/Database Systems/DB Theory.md

 ### Why traditional DBMS does not works at that scale?

-## Data Properities
+## Data Prosperities
-- Raw: the rawer the data the more valueable it is.
+- Raw: the rawer the data the more valuable it is.
 - Immutable: events once happens it's a fact, it is not change. no updates is permitted updating value require to create a new record with the new values keeping the old value the same.
-    - human fault-tolerance you can rollback from faults easly, more storage, processing.
+    - human fault-tolerance you can rollback from faults eastly, more storage, processing.
-    - scarifce mutating data makes concurrencey control not used.
+    - sacrifice mutating data makes concurrency control not used.
 - Eternal: a piece of data, once true, always be true.